MikuSnow/BetonQuest./Creating-Conversations.md

 ## Translations

 As you can see in default conversation, there are additional messages in other languages.
 That's because you can translate your conversations into multiple languages.
 The players will be albe to choose their preferred one with **/questlang** command.
-You can translate every NPC/player option, quester's name and "unknown" message.
+You can translate every NPC/player option and quester's name.
 You do this like this:

     quester:
       en: Innkeeper
       pl: Karczmarz
       de: Gastwirt

-As said before, the same rule applies to all options and the "unknown" message.
+As said before, the same rule applies to all options and quester's name.
 The player can choose only from languages present in _messages.yml_, and if there will be no translation to this language in the conversation, the plugin will fall back to the default language, as defined in _config.yml_.
 If that one is not defined, there will be an error.

 You can also translate journal entries, quest cancelers and `message` events, more about that later.